PULLING INTO PHILVILLE: E.C. Roots Music Label to Release Anniversary Compilation

 Sayles started Philville Records in 2002 as a means to promote his band, Frostbitten Grass, and it has grown ever since.
 Named after a friend and supporter named Phil, the label crossed state lines in 2019 when Sayles’ wife accepted a position at UW-Eau Claire, opening up a wealth of possibilities for him musically.

-Sayles has been a professional musical for the past two decades, regularly performing on albums and touring locally, regionally, and internationally (he’s heading back to Europe for a tour in November).
+Sayles has been a professional musician for the past two decades, regularly performing on albums and touring locally, regionally, and internationally (he’s heading back to Europe for a tour in November).
 Philville Records is set up right in Sayles’ home, making it easy for him to get to work every day, and helping artists feel right at home while they’re recording.
 He said he wants to dive more into the production/promotion side of music at this point in his life after decades of heavily playing live roots and bluegrass music.

 “As I get older, I realized I don’t want to be playing honky-tonks and dive bars into my ’60s,” Sayles said.
 “I love playing and touring, and I’m never going to fully give that up entirely, but I want to find local talent here in the Northwoods and promote it at this stage of my life.
 The whole concept behind the label is the thought that a rising tide lifts all boats.
 If I can find artists that match with us, and fit our vibe, I want to build a community so that we all can benefit from each other.”